 Not made for sprinting speeds.

 Belt is hard to adjust.
-Some parts reported missing.
+Some parts were reported missing.
 Belt speed is variable, not smooth.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.